itaynvn/cnvrg_ai_library_slack/README.md

-#  Slack channel integration
+#  Send a custom message to a Slack channel

-send a custom message to a slack channel using incoming webhook slack app.
+A component that levrages Slack's incoming webhook app to send a custom message to a slack channel.

 ## How It Works